cortexjs-legacy/the-handbook-of-cortex/en/envolving_styles/README.md

 ```

-In cortex.json, set the `direcotries.src` field to that folder:
+In cortex.json, set the `directories.src` field to that folder:

 ```json
 {